moloud1987/ABCDM/README.md

 C) The attention mechanism allows for putting more or less emphasis on different words.
 D) Experiments were conducted on five review and three Twitter datasets.
 E) Our model achieves state-of-the-art results on both long and short reviews

+# Detailed Results
+Detailed obtained results are available in the paper.
+Link to the paper: https://www.sciencedirect.com/science/article/pii/S0167739X20309195